Thousands flee wildfires in California; Canada blazes grow | New Country 923

 OROVILLE, Calif.
-(AP) — Wildfires barreled across the baking landscape of the western U.S. and Canada, destroying homes and forcing thousands of residents to flee.
+(AP) — Wildfires barreled across the baking landscape of the western U.S. and Canada, forcing thousands of residents to flee and destroying homes.

 CALIFORNIA